 Children’s Books Permissions

-Pan Macmillan content use and reading guidelines for teachers, booksellers, librarians, charities and families during 2020:
+Content use and reading guidelines for teachers, booksellers, librarians and charities:

-Although nearly all schools are open now, we recognise that we are still far from being in usual circumstances.
-We want to continue to support teachers, librarians, parents and carers with sharing stories and books, both through virtual settings and in the home.
-Since March 2020, we have given general permission to teachers, librarians, parents, carers, authors and illustrators to live stream or post videos reading any children's books published by us, and we are now extending this permission to the end of December 2020.
-This permission is given in the understanding that the readings are done on a non-commercial basis and the books are read verbatim with no additional content added.
-We would appreciate it if you would show the cover of the book as you start your reading and where possible share on social media and tag us at @MacmillanKidsUK.
+During 2021 and while the pandemic continues to disrupt our lives in the UK, we give permission to teachers, librarians, booksellers and charities to live stream or post videos reading any children's books published by Macmillan Children’s Books, including our imprints Campbell Books, Kingfisher and Two Hoots.
+Your readings are allowed to remain online for 4 months after posting and we reserve the right to request that you take down any reading that does not reflect well on the publishing company or the book.
+This permission is given on the understanding that the readings are done on a non-commercial basis and the books are read verbatim with no additional content added.
+We would appreciate it if you would show the cover of the book, and say the names of the author and illustrator as you begin your reading, and where possible share on social media and tag us at @MacmillanKidsUK.

-For the use of Macmillan Children’s Books titles in any other way other than verbatim, non-commercial readings, please contact firstname.lastname@example.org
+For the use of Macmillan Children’s Books titles in any other way other than verbatim, non-commercial readings, including if you think you would like to use the illustrations in any way beyond showing the book cover, please contact firstname.lastname@example.org

 Children's Books Permissions - General Information

 Please check that the book is published by Macmillan Children’s Books or one of our imprints, which are Kingfisher, Two Hoots and Campbell Books.